 WHEN does Global

 The business services of Global Dossier will be delivered incrementally.
-In Spring 2015, the USPTO examiners will have access to the dossier information of the related IP5 applications.
+In Spring 2015, the USPTO examiners were given access to the dossier information of the related IP5 applications.
+In June 2015, the USPTO became a providing Office, allowing access to US dossiers through IP5 Global Dossier User Interfaces.
 In November 2015, the USPTO-hosted User Interface for Global Dossier will be released, giving public stakeholders access to the full file history on a patent application family from the participating Offices.

 WHAT services are next